Shanker Shocker as Legatum's Brexit Team Transfers to IEA - Guido Fawkes

-Shanker Singham has resigned as Director of Economic Policy and Prosperity Studies from the Legatum Institute and is taking his three-strong team with him from Mayfair to Westminster to join the Institute of Economic Affairs (IEA).
-This is the wonk-land equivalent of Man City signing Man United’s top strikers…
+Shanker Singham has resigned from the Legatum Institute as Director of Economic Policy and is taking his three-strong team with him from Mayfair to Westminster to join the Institute of Economic Affairs (IEA).
+This is the wonk-land equivalent of Manchester City signing Manchester United’s top strikers…

 Guido sources say Shanker resigned on Wednesday and the board of the IEA agreed to take him and his team pretty swiftly.
-The IEA is creating a new International Trade and Competition Unit for Shanker’s team.
-He brings with him lawyer Victoria Hewson; economist Catherine McBride; and research analyst Dr Radomir Tylecote.
-All three bring a wealth of experience from the legal, technology, business and think tank worlds.
-They will take up their roles later this month.
-Shanker’s team are widely seen as the top Brexit wonks outside government.
+The IEA is creating a new International Trade and Competition Unit for Shanker’s team, bringing with him lawyer Victoria Hewson; economist Catherine McBride; and research analyst Dr Radomir Tylecote.
+The three – who have a wealth of experience from the legal, technology, business and think tank worlds – will take up their roles later this month.
+Shanker’s team are widely recognised as the top Brexit wonks outside government.

 The IEA’s Mark Littlewood tells Guido: